consensuslayer/goblinbook/src/dex/swaps.md

 {{ #shiftinclude  auto:../../projects/nexus/nexus/src/Nexus.sol:constructor}}
 ```

 When submitting the order, we should provide a `timeoutTimestamp`.
-If the order isn't completed before the timout, the funds will be refunded.
+If the order isn't completed before the timeout, the funds will be refunded.
 This timeout will ensure that if solvers do not want to handle the order (because of price fluctuations) or if there is an outage on the Union network, the user will still receive their funds.

 ```solidity
 function swap(Order calldata order) external {